-From turning appliances off when you’re not using them to installing smart meters, there are a range of things you can do to help cut your domestic or commercial energy consumption.
+From turning appliances off when you’re not using them to installing smart meters, there are a range of things you can do to help cut your domestic or business electricity consumption.
 But what about using voltage optimisation technology?
 Many people have never heard of these solutions before.
 To help get you up to speed on this electrical energy saving technique, the following guide looks at what voltage optimisation is and whether it may benefit your household or business.

 How does voltage optimisation work?